jbmagination/wuws/README.md

 Changelog:

+- WUWS 0.6

+Centered image, fixed WUWS 0.5 changelog.
+Still not ready for use yet.
 - WUWS 0.5

 Made logo smaller, fixed credits page, added new domain!
+Still not ready for use yet.

 - WUWS 0.4